-Material chosen for use in Category B of Poetry Interpretation shall meet the following restrictions:
+The material chosen for use in Category B of Poetry Interpretation shall meet the following restrictions:

-- (A) One to six poems may be used. - (B) All literature may be published, printed material, internet material or transcribed material but must be poetry. - (C) No contestant shall use the same poets in more than one category in the contest. - (D) Selections from plays or screenplays, movies, and monologues shall not be used. - (E) Song lyrics published as music only and not as poetry may be used, but their use shall be limited to transitions between the poems. - (F) Anonymous works shall not be used. - (G) No contestant shall use selections from the same literary work more than one year at UIL State Meet. - (H) Selections shall be read in the English translation; however, incidental use of foreign language words and phrases in any selection may be used as in the original.
+- (A) Two to six selections of poetry may be used. - (B) All poetry may be published, printed material, internet material or transcribed material but must be poetry. - (C) No contestant shall use the same poets in more than one category in the contest. - (D) Selections from plays or screenplays, movies, and monologues shall not be used. - (E) Song lyrics published as music only and not as poetry may be used, but their use shall be limited to transitions between the poems. - (F) Anonymous works may be used. - (G) No contestant shall use selections from the same literary work more than one year at UIL State Meet. - (H) Selections shall be read in the English translation; however, incidental use of foreign language words and phrases in any selection may be used as in the original.